How divisive can tea be? Surely not at all— tea brings strangers together, it smoothes out tensions. Tea is our best shot at world peace!

 There is a highly controversial and also fatuous debate about whether or not milk should be added before or after water.
 ‘Science’ says milk first: adding milk to boiling water heats it unevenly, denaturing the proteins which clump and form a skin.
 However, it isn’t clear to me why ‘denaturing’ is necessarily unfavourable: we ‘denature’ mushrooms when we sauté them in tonnes of butter and that radically improves their taste.

 At the end of the day, taste is subjective so the ‘correct’ method is whichever method you like best.
-The only thing of real interest here is that people actually debate this stuff (read the comments section of tea blogs if you don’t believe me… and also have mind-numbingly excessive bouts of free time.
-Which I do not).
+The only thing of real interest here is that people actually debate this stuff (read the comments section of tea blogs if you don’t believe me).